SovereignCloudStack/standards/Standards/scs-xxxx-v1-networking-standard.md

 ### Port Security and Spoofing

 OpenStack networks have the flag `port_security_enabled`, that is set to true by default and can only be changed by it's owner.
-In Neutron, besides enabling security groups for ports in this network, it also enables a built-in DHCP, MAC and IP address spoofing protection.
+In Neutron, besides enabling security groups for ports in this network, it also enables a set of built-in spoofing protections.

 Whether this flag is set is primarily of concern for shared provider networks, as users only have limited control over the gateway ports of virtual routers.
+A lack of spoofing protection in a shared network, however, does enable a number of attacks that a malicious user or compromised VM could perform against other VMs in the network, such as DHCP-spoofing or ARP-Poisoning.

+There are legitimate use-cases for networks without port security, such as the implementations of network function virtualisation (NFV) within a VM.
+However, this seems to be more of a niche use-case and may warrant the creation of a project-specific provider network, rather than making all other projects vulnerable to spoofing attacks.

 ### Options considered